Wayfarer-Labs/owl-wms/docs/proposals/fp8_kv_flexattention.md

 4) Optional Phase D: TensorRT engines (if needed later)
 - Only if you need additional perf beyond PyTorch: export prefill/decode graphs, keep activations FP16/BF16, KV in 8‑bit, build engines with FlexAttention.
 - Profile vs PyTorch to justify complexity.

+Implementation note (current):
+- Added optional TensorRT engine for the VAE frame decoder behind `OWL_TRT_DECODER=1`.
+  - When enabled, `inference/causvid_pipeline.py` builds a Torch‑TensorRT engine for the decoder on first use (FP16) and falls back to PyTorch if unavailable.
+  - We avoid `torch.compile` on the decoder when TRT is enabled to ensure the original module is compiled by TRT.
+  - Profiling prints include a build confirmation when `OWL_PROFILE_KV=1`.
+  - Model (transformer) remains in PyTorch for now due to KV cache object inputs; future work may stage TRT for fixed‑shape subgraphs.

 5) Validation and release checklist
 - A/B runs: baseline BF16 vs default FP8 settings; log FPS, decoder_ms, attn_ms, memory, and qualitative notes.